xrdocs/ncs5500/_tutorials/ncs5500-qos-part-2-verifying-buffering.md

 ### Lab test

-For this first part, and following customer request, we set up a large test bed:
+For this first part, and following customer request, we built a large test bed:
-- NCS5508 with two line cards 36x100G-A-SE (each card is made of 4 NPU Jericho+, each one handling 9 ports 100G)
+- NCS5508 with two line cards 36x100G-A-SE (each card is made of 4x NPU Jericho+, each one handling 9 ports 100G)
 - 27 tester ports 100GE (Spirent) connected to 27 router ports
 	- 9 ports on LC 4 NPU 0
     - 9 ports on LC 4 NPU 1